PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Using Bulk Jobs.md

 ```

-*7.* Once a job has been run, the results are available to be seen in NoSQL.
-If we want to see the results of the bulk operation, we can do this in two locations.
+*7.* When a job has been run, the results are available to be seen in NoSQL.
+If we want to see the results of the bulk operation, we can do this in two locations:

-The first is the Player collection, which will show you how much currency each player has, using our player query we can define just the players affected by this job for more on this see Authentication Documentation.
+* The *Player* collection, which will show you how much currency each player has.
+We can use our player query used earlier - the one we used in the Bulk Job - in NoSQL Explorer to verify just the players affected by this job.

-The second way to see this is in playerTranactionAudit.
+* The second way to see this is in the *playerTranactionAudit* collection.
 This collection shows all transactions around currency and virtual goods.

 ## How to Create a Bulk Job with Cloud Code

-We will now look at creating the same outcome but using an Event to trigger the scheduled job.
+We'll now look at creating the same outcome but using an Event to trigger the scheduled job.

 *1.* Before you can use Bulk Operations you will need to ensure that your credentials have the Admin BulkJob requests enabled.
+For a refresher, see [Credentials](/Documentation/Configurator/Integrations/Security Credentials.md).

-*2.* In the Portal go to Events and create a new Event.
-The Event will need an Attribute which has a Data Type of String and a Default Calc of Used In Script.
-In this example, the Attribute has the Short Code, VALUE_ATTRIB.
+*2.* In the portal, go to *Configurator > Events* and create a new Event.
+The Event will need an Attribute which has:
+* A Data Type of *String*.
+* A Default Calc of *Used In Script*.
+* For this example, we'll give the Attribute a Short Code of *VALUE_ATTRIB*.

-*3.* Go to Cloud Code in the Portal's Configurator and select Modules, add new module.
+*3.* In the portal, go to *Configurator > Cloud Code* and select Modules.

+*4.* Add new Module.

-*4.* In the Module, create some Cloud Code to credit a Player and use the attribute to set the value credited.
+*5.* In the Module, create some Cloud Code to credit a Player and use the Attribute to set the value credited.

 ```
 var myVal = Spark.getData().VALUE_ATTRIB;
 Spark.getPlayer().credit1(myVal);

 ```

-*5.* Now the Module is configured, go to the Event you created earlier with the VALUE_ATTRIB attribute.
+*6.* Now that the Module is configured, go to the Event you created earlier with the Attribute Short Code of *VALUE_ATTRIB*.

-*6.* To run the bulk operation, use Spark.getBulkScheduler.
+*7.* To run the bulk operation, use Spark.getBulkScheduler.

 ```
 Spark.getBulkScheduler().submitJobModule({"userName":{"$regex":"^player1"}}, "CreditMod", Spark.getData(), 30);